Updated: Aug 29

 You focused on the outcome instead of the process.
 If you've come around here before, you've heard me talk about the book Atomic Habits a whole bunch.
 The concept that resonates most with me is that setting a goal sort of implies that happiness is way out in the future and that everything that happens along the way is work.
 And when our brains look at work, we usually start trying to find shortcuts.
 Instead, James Clear recommends the clever strategy of setting an aspirational identity rather than a goal.
 An aspirational identity is something that you can lean into every day.
 An artist, for example, could be someone who paints or writes every day.
 An athlete is someone who exercises every day.
 By looking at the goal in this way, you can find joy in the effort you put in today to act like the person you'd like to become.
 And at the end, living into that identity will ultimately lead to having your gallery show or losing 20 lbs.

 You forgot the gratitude.
 Sometimes, when chasing down goals, people actively throw gratitude out the window.
+People tell me they don't want to celebrate because they don't want to get complacent.
 Afterall, if you're content with what you have, you won't be motivated to go chase more, right?
 First, just read that again and think about the absurdity of trying to make ourselves unhappy so we will be motivated to chase more happiness.
 Second, that theory is flat out wrong.
 Gratitude is actually a motivator.
 It puts gas in our tank and equips us to take on the big challenges of life, firmly rooted in the belief that we have what we need to succeed.
 Gratitude short-circuits the way we're used to setting goals.
 Instead of looking at ourselves and pointing out the problems with ourselves that we need to fix (which inevitably causes shame and self-doubt), we start with the belief that we are good enough.
 And if we're good enough, we have the tools we need to build something even bigger.
 With that in mind, start with gratitude and keep practicing it as you work on your goals: "I'm grateful for this body", "I'm grateful for my ability to put words together", "I'm grateful for my intelligence, potential, and skillset which will help me land a new job"

 You did it alone.
 "If you want to go faster go alone.
 If you want to go further go together."
-I don't know if that's true.
-I don't have any research to back it up.
+I like this quote.
+I don't have any research to back up its validity.
 But in my guts I know it's true.
 We can do a lot in short sprints by ourselves but human beings really unlock our grit and determination when we're in the trenches with other people.
 We show up to the gym when someone is relying on us.
 We play harder when our teammates are relying on us.
 We deliver when someone else is expecting us to meet a deadline (and often fail when we imposed the deadline on ourselves).
 According to the research I've seen, having a strong relationship with someone else who cares about your goals accounts for almost half of the power of coaching.

 There's Still Time